The Mayday Pain & Society Fellowship: Communicating Science & Improving Care

 Advisory Committee

 A multi-disciplinary Advisory Committee, comprising leaders working in the United States and Canada, will evaluate applicants with a clear passion for communicating evidence-based pain management strategies or research on basic and translational science to address pain.
 The Committee seeks those who want to bring their expertise to bear on public discourse, policy discussions, or in support of more research to improve knowledge about and access to pain treatment.
+The Advisory Committee is selected by the staff of the Mayday Fund in consultation with staff at Burness.
+Burness is responsible for the recruitment, selection and management of the Fellowship.
+The Advisory Committee is responsible for the selection of Fellows, and the staff and Board of the Mayday Fund do not weigh in on the selection of Fellows.

-Advisory Committee For 2023-2024 Fellowship:
+Advisory Committee For 2025-2026 Fellowship:

 Samina Ali, MD

-Professor, Pediatrics & Emergency Medicine, Faculty of Medicine & Dentistry, University of Alberta; Vice-Chair, Pediatric Emergency Research Canada (PERC); Western Canada Hub Lead, Solutions for Kids in Pain (SKIP); Research Director, Pediatric Emergency Medicine, University of Alberta; 2019 Mayday Fellow
+Professor, Pediatrics & Emergency Medicine, Faculty of Medicine & Dentistry, University of Alberta; Chair, Pediatric Emergency Research Canada (PERC); Western Canada Hub Lead, Solutions for Kids in Pain (SKIP); Research Director, Pediatric Emergency Medicine, University of Alberta; 2019 Mayday Fellow

 Christine Chambers, PhD, RPsych